-The 'Boy Who Grew Dragons’ is the first in a trilogy of funny, magical, heartwarming books that prove once and for all it’s surprising where you can find magic, if you choose to look.
+The 'Boy Who Grew Dragons’ is the first in a series of funny, magical, heartwarming books that prove once and for all it’s surprising where you can find magic, if you choose to look.

 'Funny, original, imaginative, full of charm (and talons) – a truly lovely debut’